mgrofsky/Ytel-API-NODEJS/README.md

 ### <a name="delete_bounces"></a>![Method: ](https://apidocs.io/img/method.png ".EmailController.deleteBounces") deleteBounces

-> Delete an email address from the bounced address list
+> Remove an email address from the bounced list.

 ```javascript